Regulations and Standards

 The Secretary of State for Transport is responsible for the transport of dangerous goods by all modes of transport within the UK.
 He brings into force the necessary legislation.
 For example, ADR and RID are implemented in the UK through the Carriage of Dangerous Goods and the Use of Transportable Pressure Equipment Regulations, and to which gas cylinders must conform.

-UK Regulations are legal requirements and compliance with the regulations is compulsory.
+UK Regulations are legal requirements and compliance with the regulations is mandatory.

 A standard is a document that provides requirements, specifications, guidelines or characteristics that can be used consistently to ensure that materials, products, processes and services are fit for their purpose.
 When standards are specified in a regulation they become a mandatory requirement, but when called up in other documents their use is generally recommended (but this will be determined by the author of the document).